huggingface/blog/dpo_vlm.md

 + model = get_peft_model(model, peft_config)
 ```

 PEFT acts like a wrapper (called _adaptater_) around the model.
-This is this adapter that will be trained while the inner model is kept frozen.
-How much LoRA reduces the number of trainable parameters?
+This is the adapter that will be trained while the inner model is kept frozen.
+How much does LoRA reduce the number of trainable parameters?

 ```python
 >>> model.print_trainable_parameters()